gdbooks/3DCollisions/Chapter1/point.md

 I will also try to provide unit-tests or sample applications for everything __THIS CODE WILL COMPILE__, just copy / paste.

+#### THERE IS NOTHING TO CODE UNTIL THE ON YOUR OWN SECTION

+And that's going to stay that way troughout the rest of these chapters.
+Just read and digest the information until you get to the _On Your Own_ section.
+That's the only place where you need to implement stuff.

 # Point

 The point is the simplest 3D primitive we will use.
 That makes it a good primitive to start with.
 A point is just a 3D touple, a collection of 3 numbers.
 Therefore, it makes sense to use a Vector3 to represent a point.